xiaoyatang/3stageFormer/README.md

 # Three_stage_former_for_ECG

 A lightweight and efficient multi-scale transformer model, especially suitable for multi-channel time-sequential data classification like ECG signals!
+This paper was accepted by MIDL 2025 as a short paper.
 Feel free to check more details in our 📄 Paper

 📌 Check out our paper:
 **[Hierarchical Transformer for Electrocardiogram Diagnosis](https://arxiv.org/abs/2411.00755)**